Alibaba affiliate Alipay rebranded Ant in new financial services push

 The new Ant Financial umbrella will oversee six financial services entities that are affiliated with Alibaba, but were not part of the company that listed on the New York Stock Exchange last month in Alibaba's $25 billion initial public offering.

-The six entities include: Alipay; Alipay Wallet; Yu'e Bao, a money market fund with 570 billion yuan ($93 billion) under management; Zhao Cai Bao, a third-party financial services platform; micro-loan provider Ant Micro; and MYBank, a private bank.
+The six entities include: Alipay; Alipay Wallet; Yu'e Bao, a money market fund with 570 billion yuan (58.22 billion pounds) under management; Zhao Cai Bao, a third-party financial services platform; micro-loan provider Ant Micro; and MYBank, a private bank.

 Alibaba stated in its IPO prospectus that given regulator approval, the Alipay affiliate could issue 33 percent of its shares to Alibaba in the future.
 Ant Financial executives on Thursday confirmed the terms, but said there were no new changes to the plans.